amirbey/gattest/README.md

 # Federalist template using Gatsby and USWDS 2.0

-This is a working example of deploying a [Gatsby](https://www.gatsbyjs.org/) and [US Web Design System v2.0](https://v2.designsystem.digital.gov/) static site with [Federalist](https://federalist.18f.gov/).
+This is as working example of deploying a [Gatsby](https://www.gatsbyjs.org/) and [US Web Design System v2.0](https://v2.designsystem.digital.gov/) static site with [Federalist](https://federalist.18f.gov/).
 It should be considered **experimental and a work in progress**.

 ## See It Live